tech · 15 Jun 2022

-Today, we’ll address the debate between an e-commerce website and an app and how to decide which one is a better investment for you.
+Today, we'll address the debate between an e-commerce website and a mobile app and how to decide which one is a better investment for you.

 According to StatCounter, the mobile share of global web traffic has peaked over the past decade.
-In February 2022, over 57% of all web traffic came from mobile phones.
+Today, over 51% of all web traffic comes from mobile phones.
 As a result, many retailers catch up with this trend by offering two mobile shopping experiences – mobile-friendly websites and mobile applications.

 A mobile-friendly website is an adaptable website optimized for multiple devices.
 Whether it’s a PC, smartphone, or tablet, the website provides the same experience.
-An adaptive web solution allows the user to browse through the items without zooming and doesn’t include any additional steps needed to place an order than in the main version.
+An adaptive mobile site allows the user to browse through the items without zooming in and doesn’t include any additional steps needed to place an order than in the main version.

 In simple words, mobile-friendly websites identify the screen resolutions and orientation of users’ devices and adjust the layout accordingly to facilitate shopping.
 They are accessed via web browsers on a smartphone.

 Mobile applications, on the contrary, don't use web browsers.
-These are standalone applications downloaded and installed on a mobile device.
+These are standalone applications downloaded from app stores and installed on mobile devices.
 E-commerce native mobile solutions enable users to access the retailer quickly and can include extra features designed exclusively for mobile users.

 Below, we added the main differences between mobile-friendly websites and e-commerce apps in the following table:

-Along with the technical specs, mobile-first websites and mobile applications deliver different pros and cons for retailers.
-So let’s take a closer look at each of them.
+Along with the technical specs, both a mobile website and a mobile app deliver different pros and cons for retailers.
+So let's take a closer look at each of them.

 Adaptable websites have become an industry standard for online presence, pushed for by Google in 2015.
 According to Google, mobile-friendly websites have three core differentiators that set them apart from mobile-avert online platforms:

-Web development technologies are growing rapidly, allowing an online shop to be more attractive to potential customers and even make the website look like a native app.
+Web development technologies are growing rapidly, allowing an online shop to be more attractive to potential customers and even making the website look like a native app.

 Advantages of mobile-friendly websites